CodyParkinson/Euler-Finishes/README.md

 # Euler-Finishes
-These are the Project Euler Questions I have been able to complete - Done in python Python 3.9.13
+These are the Project Euler Questions I have been able to complete - Done in Python 3.9.13

 Respecting the Project Euler guidelines, I will not be posting anything I solve above question 100.
 I know there are a lot of places with just the answers posted, so if you are looking to just boost your profile - go look for those pages.